10 Best Sites to Buy Facebook Followers (2026)

 Will bought Facebook followers unfollow me?

 Some drop-off is normal with any follower growth service.
-In our testing, the best providers maintained retention rates above 90% after 30 days.
+The top-ranked providers advertise retention rates above 90% after 30 days, and published user reviews are broadly consistent with that.
 Most reputable services include refill guarantees of 30 to 60 days, meaning any followers that unfollow are automatically replaced at no additional cost.

 Can I buy followers for a personal Facebook profile?